kaltura/playkit-js/README.md

 PlayKit JS is the core library to facilitate the handling of different playback formats and features with one interface.
 The library exposes a mechanism to extend its capabilities via plugins and adapters.

-PlayKit JS is written in [ECMAScript6], statically analaysed using [Flow] and transpiled in ECMAScript5 using [Babel].
+PlayKit JS is written in [ECMAScript6], statically analysed using [Flow] and transpiled in ECMAScript5 using [Babel].

 [Flow]: https://flow.org/
 [ECMAScript6]: https://github.com/ericdouglas/ES6-Learning#articles--tutorials